ParubokMotorniy/fandom-app/README.md

 + `page-retrievers` - this cluster of services takes care of serving pages at user request by IDs.
 If one fails - requests will be forwarded to its buddies.
 + `search-service` - this service runs its own instance of `elasticsearch` for quick indexing and retrieval (based on a query string) of pages.
 When presented with a query string, it generates a list of links to the relevant pages.

+*Important*

+For `search-service` to work one has to copy the http certificate from elasticsearch to the `search` container.

 Old design:
 ![old](https://github.com/user-attachments/assets/57c50d6f-8519-491a-89c0-198dae81d249)